ElixirTeSS/TeSS/README.md

 It is typically recommended to install Ruby with RVM.
 With RVM, you can specify the version of Ruby you want installed, plus a whole lot more (e.g. gemsets).
 Full installation instructions for RVM are [available online](http://rvm.io/rvm/install/).

+To install these under an Ubuntu-like OS using apt:

+    $ sudo apt-add-repository ppa:rael-gc/rvm
+    $ sudo apt update
+    $ sudo apt install rvm
+    $ sudo usermod -a -G rvm <user>    # e.g. replace <user> with ubuntu

+Then re-login as *user* to enable rvm.

 TeSS was developed using Ruby 2.4.5 and we recommend using version 2.4.5 or higher.
 To install TeSS' current version of ruby and create a gemset, you can do something like the following:

     $ rvm install `cat .ruby-version`
     $ rvm use --create `cat .ruby-version`@`cat .ruby-gemset`

 #### Bundler